Serving Family Law Clients in San Bernardino

 Remember that there is a presumption under California law that grandparents should not be awarded visitation when the parents agree to visitation.
 Every judge deciding a grandparent’s visitation case will approach it with this presumption, which means that the burden of proof is on the grandparent

-Factors Considered in Grandparent Visitation Cases
+Key Factors in Grandparent Visitation Cases

 The Court will consider multiple factors before reaching its decision of whether or not to grant a grandparent visitation, including, but not limited to, the following: